By Emily Brooks · Oct 24, 2025

 2. Enter the same URL: https://example.com.

-4. Match all other settings to your IPv4 monitor: same check type, interval, regions, and alert configuration.
+4. Match every other setting to your IPv4 monitor: same check type, same interval, same regions, same alert channels.

 5. Click Save.